Labor Union Models

 Generally occupational licensing requires a certain level of education, work experience of a specific amount of time, and the passing of an examination, which is often administered by a board staffed by union members.
 Although the professed goal of occupational licensing is to protect consumers, the requirements are usually much stricter than is necessary to accomplish the job.
 For instance, there are many legal procedures that don't require 4 years of college and 3 years of law school, such as filing for bankruptcy or settling estates.
 (Indeed, many states do not even require that probate judges be lawyers!)
 In any case, the assertion that occupational licensing is necessary to protect consumers is often misleading.
 For instance, most states require a license to practice law so that people are not represented by incompetent people.
 While this sounds plausible, unauthorized practice of law statutes generally applies to corporations that do specific legal procedures as a routine.
 Since corporations are considered to have the financial and knowledgeable wherewithal to manage their own affairs, they, nonetheless, may not hire people, such as legal secretaries, to perform their routine legal work, even though lawyers can hire the same legal secretaries to do the same job.

 Industrial unions organize workers by industry — hence, the name.
 Industrial unions attempt to organize workers at various levels of skill, including unskilled and semiskilled workers.
-Hence, the unionization of an industry is sometimes referred to as inclusive unionism.
+Hence, the unionization of an industry is sometimes called inclusive unionism.
 However, by including unskilled or semiskilled workers, the new union must compete with nonunionized workers who are more numerous among the unskilled or semiskilled.
 In these cases, the union tries to eliminate the hiring of this substitutable labor by threatening to strike, where no member of the union will be permitted to work until the firm settles the strike by agreeing not to hire nonunion workers.